SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Export/Export/README.md

 #Export Sample

-This sample demonstrate how to export the diagram.
-Diagram provides support to export the diagram as an image/svg files.
+This sample demonstrates how to export the diagram.
+The diagram provides support to export the diagram as an image or svg files.

 Demo link: